 Study of the production process of stage management for theatrical enterprises and managing current productions.
+Prerequisite: THE 1630 or permission of the instructor

 THE 4670 PLAY DIRECTION I

 The art and craft of play direction.
 Students will direct a one-act play with minimal production values.